 WIRAD aims to become Wales' premier Art & Design research institution and an internationally significant player in the Art & Design research field by building on the research excellence and talent that Wales possesses.
 This list is part of a pan-Wales resource for Art & Design research.

 One day conference on Screen Aesthetics at University of Wolverhampton

-The Writing PAD network is led by Goldsmiths, University of London and now works with over 100 institutions worldwide.
-The project has been set up to support those students on art and design courses who are often highly adept in the visual domain but less expert in writing.
-The project seeks to disseminate good practice and as such will work with institutions across the art and design sector.
+The Writing-PAD network is led by Goldsmiths, University of London and now works with over 100 institutions worldwide.
+The network has been set up to support those students on art and design courses who are often highly adept in the visual domain but less expert in writing.
+The network seeks to disseminate good practice and as such will work with institutions across the art and design sector.